nulmer-student/crawler/README.md

 [here](example-config.toml).
 The fields of the configuration file have the following meanings:

-- Interface
-  - `name`: Name of the interface to use.
-  - `args`: Table of interface specific configuration options.
 - Miner
   - `threads`: Number of threads to use to mine each repository.
   - `tries`: Maximum number of possible header combinations to try for a single file.